edmtekx/tech-yarn/_posts/2020-11-29-installing-tensorflow-macos.md

 # References

-'
-1. Apple Official repo for Tensorflow for Mac. https://github.com/apple/tensorflow_macos
+1. [Apple Official repo for Tensorflow for Mac] [https://github.com/apple/tensorflow_macos]

-2. Issue #3 in the Official Repo.  https://github.com/apple/tensorflow_macos/issues/3.
+2. [Issue #3 in the Official Repo]  [https://github.com/apple/tensorflow_macos/issues/3].
 Note that the closest solution is towards the bottom.
 In the end I did not use exactly this, but I combined the instructions here with the reference below.

-3. Comment from user nehbit in this issue: https://github.com/apple/tensorflow_macos/issues/7#issuecomment-730266180
+3. [Comment from user nehbit in this issue] [https://github.com/apple/tensorflow_macos/issues/7#issuecomment-730266180]